GitauHarrison/notes/linode/deploy_on_linode.md

         ```python
         $ ssh gitauharrison@139.162.221.92
         ```
     - Hit `Enter`.
-You will be required to key in your `gitauharrison` password that we had set earlier.
-Do so and you will notice that you will be logged in as your new user.
-For me, this is `gitauharrison@bolderlearner:~$`
+I will be required to key in my `gitauharrison` password that I had set earlier.
+Doing so will log me in as the new user, that is `gitauharrison@bolderlearner:~$`.
 <br>

+### SSH Authentication

 - Set up SSH Authentication.
 This will allow me to log into my server without having to supply my password every time.
 This is quite convinient.
     - Make a `.ssh` directory from the home directory.